-Launching the cloud requires that the cloud director and cloud nodes be powered up.
+Launching the cluster in the cloud requires that the cloud director (section 3.2) and cloud nodes be powered up.
 This can be done using cmgui as described in sections 3.2 and 3.3.
 It can also be carried out in cmsh, for example, the cloud director eu-west-1-director can be powered up from device mode with:

-'''

 cmsh -c "device power on -n eu-west-1-director"

-'''

 If the administrator is unsure of the exact cloud director name, one way it can easily be found is via tab-completion within the device mode of cmsh.
+Alternatively, the cloud directors can be listed with: